When I started this Motif review, I already knew that the best way to invest might also be the most boring way to invest.

 Think about it.
 What’s exciting about throwing your money into a well-diversified portfolio and having it sit there for 20, 30, or 40 years?
 Not much.
 Well, that is, until you retire and realize you potentially have enough money to fill a swimming pool.

-Personally, I get excited about investing, whether it be small amounts, such as investing $1,000, or going bigger and finding the best way to invest $20,000!
+Personally, I get excited about investing, whether it be small amounts, like investing $1,000, or going bigger and finding the best way to invest $20,000!
 But I understand that for most people, it’s a chore they do because they understand the importance of investing in their future.

 I’m always looking for ways to make investing exciting for people while warning them of the dangers of day trading.
 Thankfully, there are new companies cropping up that promise to add some spice back into investing.